aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-with-markdown.md

 In this post I will show you how I set up this blog with [GitHub Pages](https://pages.github.com/) and [Markdown](https://commonmark.org/help/) and how you can easily do the same.

+## Github pages technology

+Before we begin I want to mention the components that Github pages uses so that you can have a better understanding of the content of this post.

+Github pages uses standard Github repositories to host Github pages content.
+The URL structure of the content follows the repository structure.
+The repository content is written in markdown and converted to Html markup using Jekyll.

+Jekyll is the name of the engine that Github pages uses to process the markdown pages in the repository to convert them to standard Html pages while applying CSS theme styling to the Html content.

+Every time we push a change to our Github pages repository, Jekyll reprocesses and republishes the new markup after a brief delay.

+Jekyll also uses a templating system called Liquid that contains Liquid tags to plug in html content from various sources.
+Jekyll uses Liquid tags  to plug in individual page content into layout templates and also to substitute text and metadata defined in settings files and other sources into the layout and pages.

-GitHub Pages uses [Github Flavored Markdown](https://github.github.com/gfm/) or GFM.
-GFM is a flavor of Markdown that adds a few syntax extensions for code blocks and syntax highlighting.
+Also GitHub Pages uses its own flavor of markdown called [Github Flavored Markdown](https://github.github.com/gfm/) or GFM.
+GFM is a flavor of Markdown that adds a few syntax extensions the allow for code blocks and syntax highlighting based on programming language.

 You will not need to know GFM to understand this post.